What are the most spoken languages in France?

 Though local indigenous languages have long been pushed out, you’ll still hear many of them spoken across various regions in France.
 Along France’s border with Spain, you might come across Catalan or you might hear a bit of Breton spoken in northern France.

 Some communities are even working to revitalize these local languages and dialects.
 For instance, in the French region of Corsica, there is a push to make Corsican a co-official language.

 The most widely spoken regional language in France is Occitan, also known as “langue d’oc”.
 It’s spoken in the southern region of the country and can also be found in Italy and Spain.

 Occitan has six major dialects: Provençal (the dialect found in southern France), Gascon, Languedocien, Limousin, Alpine and Auvergne.

-If you’re travelling to the Alsace region of France bordering Switzerland and Germany, you might come across the country’s second most widely spoken regional language: Alsatian.
+If you’re traveling to the Alsace region of France bordering Switzerland and Germany, you might come across the country’s second most widely spoken regional language: Alsatian.
 It also has a number of different dialects and is mostly spoken by older generations.

 In addition to France’s many regional languages, there are a number of immigrant communities in France, especially in Paris.

 France currently has a significant number of Arabic-speaking immigrants from North Africa, making Arabic the most widely spoken minority language in France.